Juanpanu/Juanpanu/README.md

 <h1 align='center'>🖖Hello there!
 I'm Juan Pablo Núñez 🧑‍💻</h1>

 <p align='center'>
-    I'm an Analytics Engineer with more than 2 years of experience in Data Engineering, trained in technologies such a Scala, Spark, Databricks and Github Python, SQL and PowerBI.
+    I'm an Analytics Engineer with more than 2 years of experience in Data Engineering, trained in technologies such a Scala, Spark, Databricks and Github.
    <br> I also have skills in Scala, Spark, Databricks and Github for project development.
      <br>I'm always eager to learn and stay up to date on the latest trends in data analysis and engineering.
     <br> If you are looking for a passionate and creative Analytics Engineer for challenging projects, I would be happy to connect with you!